gyrasoft/NuVelocity/Readme.txt

   source control sites.
 The most recent, mature fork, at the time of my fork, was Castle.NVelocity 1.1.1 within the Castle project.
 Not to be confused with the CodePlex fork, which has higher release numbers, but is certainly not the most mature, and has more original bugs.
-I can go into those issues, but I won't.
-The Castle port is the de facto NVelocity at this time, and if you want something other than my fork, I recommend you avoid the CodePlex fork.
-Castle.NVelocity is available via Nuget (I have not yet submitted my for through Nuget yet).
+The Castle fork seems to be the de facto NVelocity as of 2014, and if you want something other than my fork, I recommend you use that.
+Castle.NVelocity is available via Nuget (I have not yet submitted my fork through Nuget yet and may not since I am not certain I want to confuse people without considerable value added).

   You will find many Java-isms in the NVelocity source code.
 Some concepts don't even have counterparts across the languages.
 I don't feel that it would be wise to spend